 behavior, no matter how absurd, dangerous, evil or offensive, by drawing a

 phony curtain of privacy around oneself and one's actions.
-A corrupted argument from ethos (your own).
-(E.g., "So
+A corrupt argument from ethos (your own).
+(E.g., "Sure,

-I was doing eighty and weaving between lanes on Main Street--what's it to you?
+I was doing eighty and weaving between lanes on Mesa Street--what's it to you?

 Name-Calling: A variety of the "Ad Hominem" argument.

-dangerous fallacy that, simply because of who you are, any and all arguments,
+dangerous fallacy that, simply because of who one is, any and all arguments,

 or actions are automatically racist, sexist, anti-Semitic, bigoted,